-The Fab Academy is a 5 month program offered between January and June every year.
+The Fab Academy is a 5-month program offered between January and June every year.
 The Fab Diploma is awarded to those students who complete all of the Fab Academy Certificates.
 Each Certificate covers a specific technical topic (see the list below) aimed at vocational and technical training.
-Both the certificates and the diploma are […]
+Both the certificates and the diploma are accredited […]

 Read what’s happening in Fab Academy.